 5. "Why do rental brokers charge fees here?"

-(Note: While broker's fees in New York typically range from 12% to 15% of a year's rent, BrickUndergrounders who sign up here can take advantage of the corporate rate--usually around 10%--offered by TripleMint, a BrickUnderground partner.)
+(Note: While broker's fees in New York typically range from 12 to 15 percent of a year's rent, BrickUndergrounders who sign up here can take advantage of the corporate rate—usually around 10 percent—offered by Triplemint, a Brick Underground partner.)